amnesica/BelugaProject/README.md

 It is possible to run the application only with data from the [OpenSky-Network](https://opensky-network.org/), if you have an account there.
 So you need no local feeders to try out the app.

-Additional information about the aircraft are added through a PostgreSQL database with content from [OpenSky-Network](https://opensky-network.org/) and [OurAirports](https://ourairports.com/data/).
+Additional information about the aircraft are added through a PostgreSQL database with content from [OpenSky-Network](https://opensky-network.org/), [Mictronics](https://www.mictronics.de/aircraft-database/#) and [OurAirports](https://ourairports.com/data/).
+[Mictronics](https://www.mictronics.de/aircraft-database/#) data is used with [Open Data Commons Attribution License (ODC-By) v1.0](http://opendatacommons.org/licenses/by/1.0/).

 The ISS (International Space Station) is displayed by default with information from the ["Where the ISS at?"
 API](https://wheretheiss.at/w/developer).

 The Beluga Project uses aircraft icons from [this](https://github.com/RexKramer1/AircraftShapesSVG) repository by [RexKramer1](https://github.com/RexKramer1).